dropmeaword/censorship_cat_1oct/PITCHME.md

 ---

 Hmmm... tricky!
-The _Catalonian Govern's_ digital strategy for the day of the referendum is a great study case on countermeasures for digital censorship.
+The strategies for the digital census the day of the Catalonian referendum is a great study case on countermeasures for digital censorship.

 ---